dbpedia/databus/README.md

 Fill in the form for publishing and submit.
 For simplicity, you can enter any name for group, artifact and version.
-Add the URI of the file we prepared for publishing (`https://raw.githubusercontent.com/dbpedia/databus/master/README.md`) in the `Files` section.
+Use the URI of the file we prepared for publishing (`https://raw.githubusercontent.com/dbpedia/databus/master/README.md`) in the `Files` section.

 After publishing the data should be visible on  `account icon -> My Account -> Data tab`.

 See more on how to organise your data [here](docs/model.md), there you can find detailed explanations and our suggestions on structuring your datasets.

 ### Querying Metainformation
-After we have some files published, we can query for them.
+After we have some files published, we can perform queries.
 Databus offers two mechanisms for that: a SPARQL endpoint and Collections.

-You can very flexibly group and combine files and artifacts into collections.
+Collections allow to flexibly combine files and artifacts together.
 Read more [here](docs/collections.md).

+SPARQL endpoint allows to run queries directly.
 See some examples of the SPARQL queries in [examples](docs/quickstart-examples.md).
 ### Mods
-Databus offers metadata extensions using mods.
+Databus offers metadata extensions using Mods.
 You can read about them more in detail [here](docs/mods.md).

 ## Use Cases